RoBoT095/printnotes/DEVLOG.md

 ## Day to Day Changes

+### (September 19, 2025)

+- Redesigned Settings screens and About screen

 ### (September 18, 2025)

 - Added Share and Export options to sketch pad
 - Updated **pdfrx** to newest version to have it not include Build IDs
-  - Edited build process as pdfrx now bundles WASM modules that are not needed for application and only add extra megabytes to compiled apps.
+  - Edited build process as pdfrx now bundles WASM modules that are not needed for application and only add extra megabytes to compiled apps

 ### (September 16, 2025)